iZhenius/KnowledgeNotes/README.md

 - ### Cached Thread Pool

-  This is an expandable thread pool.
+  This is an expandable thread pool (0 worker threads at the beginning).
 This does not have fixed size of threads.
 This is suitable for application which have a lot of short live tasks.
-According to the below diagram,when coming new task to the cached thread pool, if all the threads are busy, cached thread pool is created new thread for that new task.
-If thread is idle for 1 minute, it will tear down those threads.
+When coming new task to the cached thread pool, if all the threads are busy, cached thread pool is created new thread for that new task.
+If thread is idle for 1 minute, it will terminate those threads.
 Invoke `newCachedThreadPool()` method to create it.

 - ### Scheduled Thread Pool